kassam-99/All_in_One_Server/AdminPanel.md

 ## Usage
 Ensure the required libraries and modules are installed and available.
 Update the Server_Settings and Path_Settings with the appropriate settings for your environment.
-Run the script using Python: python admin_panel.py Connect to the admin panel using a terminal or command prompt and enter the provided IP address and port number.
+Run the script using Python: python AdminPanel.py or just run Dashboard.py Connect to the admin panel using a terminal or command prompt and enter the provided IP address and port number through `admin.py script`.
 Authenticate with the correct username and password.
 Use the available commands to manage and control the server.